 The college cafeteria will inform you about the different meal plans available for consumption.

-All in all, for most college freshmen, the college cafeteria and restaurants located on and near the college campus will their main meal source.
+All in all, for most college freshmen, the college cafeteria and restaurants located on and near the college campus will be their main meal source.

-Now, that not to say preparing a cup of noodles or a bowl of cereal in the dorm room is out of the question.
+Now, that is not to say preparing a cup of noodles or a bowl of cereal in the dorm room is out of the question.
 In fact, preparing quick meals using a microwave oven is very common in college.

 However, you don’t need excess dinnerware and flatware to eat these quick meals.

 So pack a small reusable microwave-safe dinnerware set along with a few reusable flatware and call it a day.

 What Not To Bring To College 4: Excessive cookware and cooking appliances

 Depending on the dorm design, cooking meals using anything other than a microwave oven might not be possible.

 So in other words, leave your mother’s cooking pots at home because chances are you won’t be allowed to use them.